Cross Attention-guided Dense Network for Images Fusion: Methods

 \subsection{Attention Module}

-Attention modules play an important role in the cross attention block, as shown in Figure~\ref{fig2}c, to obtain the one-to-one correspondence maps for each source image, the attention module consists of two convolution layers and a Sigmoid layer.
-From Eq.~\ref{eq3}, the input of the attention module is $A_{i}$ or $A_{j}$, and obtain the feature maps via two convolution layers.
+Attention modules play an important role in the cross-dense attention block, as shown in Figure~\ref{fig2}c, to obtain the one-to-one correspondence maps for each source image, the attention module consists of two convolution layers and a Sigmoid layer.
 Each convolution layer applies $3\times 3$ layers.
 Respectively, a ReLU activation and a Sigmoid activation in the module after convolution operation.
-As a result, we finally obtain the attention map $Z_{g}$ with values in the range $\left [ 0, 1 \right ]$.
+As a result, we finally obtain the attention map $A$ with values in the range $\left [ 0, 1 \right ]$.